getmash/wordpress-mash-plugin/readme.txt

 3. Go to the **Plugins** page and activate the plugin.

 Once the plugin is installed, make sure you have a Mash Earner account.
 This account can be created here: https://wallet.getmash.com/earn

-= Adding more monetization =

-With the consumer wallet, it also allows you to charge your users, and get paid for your amazing content with Mash’s monetization widgets – you can give freebies, and have different prices/tiers for each.
-Currently, you can add them easily with [Custom HTML blocks](https://wordpress.com/support/wordpress-editor/blocks/custom-html-block/).
-And the [Mash Guides](https://guides.getmash.com] + [Storybook](https://docs.getmash.com) documents have general overviews.

 == Frequently Asked Questions ==